Dot Wiggin Band

 The Dot Wiggin Band is an American band fronted by Dot Wiggin of the 1960s outsider music band the Shaggs.

-The band released their debut album, Ready!
+They released their debut album, Ready!
 Get!
-Go! in 2013 on Jello Biafra's label, Alternative Tentacles.
+Go! in 2013 on Jello Biafra's label Alternative Tentacles.

 Formation

 Dot Wiggin was the lead singer, guitarist and songwriter of the Shaggs, along with her sisters Helen (drums) and Betty Wiggin (guitar, vocals).
 In 2012, bassist Jesse Krakow organized a tribute to the Shaggs, in which he invited Dot, Betty and Rachel Wiggin of the Shaggs to be honored guests.
 At the Q&A portion of the evening, Dot was asked if she still wrote songs, to which she replied yes.
 Jesse raised his hand and asked if he could help her record them.
 The Dot Wiggin Band quickly formed, and recorded their first album in winter of 2012, and began performing live in 2013.
 Band members include Dot Wiggin (vocals, songwriting), Brittany Anjou (keys, co-vocals, toy piano), Laura Cromwell (drums, vocals), Adam Minkoff (guitar/bass), Nick Oddy (guitar), Rich Bennett (guitar), Mike Fornatale (guitar), and Jesse Krakow (bass, vocals, songwriting).
 The album includes recent songs written by Dot as well as songs she wrote for the Shaggs in the 1970s that had not been previously recorded.